-Acceptable Targets: The wife-beating redneck who gets bugified at the start of the first film.
-Obviously didn't want any worrying about what happens to someone who gets eaten by a space cockroach.
+Acceptable Targets: Human!Edgar, the wife-beating redneck whom Bug!Edgar kills and turns into a disguise for himself at the start of the first film.
+Obviously didn't want anyone worrying about what happens to someone who gets eaten by a space cockroach.

 Additionally, MIB was not nearly as benevolent in the comics.
 Instead of having a neuralyzer, agents would outright murder a witness to cover-up or complete a mission, as well as executing and torturing innocent aliens.
 The organization also had an ulterior agenda that involved manipulating Earth as opposed to simply protecting it.

-Alternate Character Interpretation: The tests Jay participated in to qualify for MIB.
+Alternative Character Interpretation: The tests Jay participated in to qualify for MIB.
 Were Zed and Kay giving the candidates a Secret Test of Character that Jay passed by thinking differently and deviating from what they expected, or were they straight tests and Jay passed due to his impressive physical showing against the alien earlier in the film that Kay was impressed by?
+The novel sides with the former interpretation, even saying Jay's choice to shoot little Tiffany on the firing range was right.

 J: I ain't playing with you, K. Did you ever flashy-thing me?